-8.4.
+8.3.
 Chaining

-In Perl 6, methods can be chained, you no longer have to pass the result of a method to another one as an argument.
+In Perl 6, methods can be chained, so you're not required to pass the result of one method to another as an argument.

-Lets consider that you are provided with an array of values.
-You are asked to return the unique values of this array, sorted from biggest to smallest.
+To illustrate: Given an array, you may need to return the unique values of the array, sorted from biggest to smallest.